 The standard balance test isn’t very sensitive: participants simply stand still on a board which senses when they wobble, and that’s the sort of task which a fit person could do easily in any type of footwear.
 Looking at performance in sport or at high speed would give a better picture.
 There’s also no consensus on the best type of texture.
 Some studies have looked at cross-hatched patterns on insoles, some have looked at plastic ‘bobbles’, some have looked at bristles or swirled patterns.
 Scientists seem to test whatever insoles they find in their local supermarket, rather than looking closely at which pattern will be most beneficial.

-- Also improves balance for Parkinson’s disease – in this case, the improvements were noticed immediately, perhaps because the nobbles are more grippy.
-Any type of insole was better than being barefoot, but only textured insoles helped balance with eyes closed.
+- Improve balance for people with Parkinson’s disease.
+The improvements were noticed immediately, perhaps because the nobbles are more grippy.
+Any type of insole was better than being barefoot, but only textured insoles helped patients balance with their eyes closed.

 - Thought to work by providing more sensory feedback.
 Sensations underfoot affect gait and changing the texture of footwear can affect gait.